 Though back exercises obviously zero in on working this part of your body, every exercise taxes your back in some way.
 The collection of muscles in your back, after all, is involved in standing, turning, bending, and more – whether you clearly feel it or not.
 Making some simple tweaks to your routine can help ensure that you’re protecting your back from pain and potential injury as you concentrate on strengthening other muscle groups.

-When you’re pressed for time, it can be tempting to skip straight to the good stuff: cardio, strength training.
+When you’re pressed for time, it can be tempting to skip straight to the good stuff: cardio or strength training.
 But easing into action with gentle, progressive movements increases blood flow and warms your muscles so they’re more pliable and ready to work.
-Without a warm-up, your muscles—including those that support and protect your spine—will be stiffer and more susceptible to strain.
+Without a warmup, your muscles – including those that support and protect your spine – will be stiffer and more susceptible to strain.

 Protect Your Back: Spend about 5 to 10 minutes doing mild exercises like shoulder rolls, arm circles and gentle trunk rotations (turning your torso from side to side).
 These simple starters slowly get you primed to work your way up to full throttle.

-When performing planks and other core conditioning moves, you may employ a technique called “hollowing out”—pulling your belly button toward your spine to activate the transverse abdominus, or the deepest layer of abdominal muscles.
+When performing planks and other core-conditioning moves, you may employ a technique called “hollowing out” – pulling your belly button toward your spine to activate the transverse abdominis, or the deepest layer of abdominal muscles.
 This once-popular practice has actually fallen out of favor because it can decrease stability and lead to improper form and, in turn, possible injury.